davidpirts/custom_CNN/README.md

 - ?

-parts of the repo are inspired by [A. Geron's book](https://www.oreilly.com/library/view/hands-on-machine-learning/9781491962282/)
+Parts of the repo are inspired by [A. Geron's book](https://www.oreilly.com/library/view/hands-on-machine-learning/9781491962282/)